 This is ridiculous!
 There are too many franchises to choose from.”

 But, you don’t have to feel frustrated.
 You have already shortened your franchise search time, because you’ve determined your budget.
 You’ve come up with your top skills and personal traits-so you can hone in on only the franchise opportunities that match what you bring to the table.

 So, start looking for that perfect franchise.

-It’s important to a superb job with your franchise research.
+Now that you have a better understanding of how franchises work, it’s important to a superb job with your franchise research.
 You need to become the ultimate fact-gathering machine.

 A significant amount of your time is going to be spent on the phone.
 You’ll be calling current franchisees of the franchise concepts you’re interested in.
 You’re going to need to know what to ask-and how to ask.
 Here are a few questions to use when you call franchisees.

 “What made you decided to choose this franchise?”

 “Was the upfront investment in line with what you were told?”

 “Were you aware of any competitors before you invested in your franchise?”

 “Are you satisfied with the cost, delivery and quality of your products?”